vega/vega/packages/vega-view/README.md

 Renders the scenegraph and returns this view instance.
 If no arguments are provided, the entire scenegraph is redrawn.
 If provided, the *update* argument should be an array of "dirty" scenegraph items to redraw.
-Incremental rendering will be perform to redraw only damaged regions of the scenegraph.
+Incremental rendering will be performed to redraw only damaged regions of the scenegraph.

 During normal execution, this method is automatically invoked by the [run](#view_run) method.
 However, clients may explicitly call this method to